 - Ensure a successful school climate for candidates such as resources, support, and instruction, recognizing that the intern must participate in the final two 3-credit hour courses/seminars during internship year (Tuesdays, 4:30 - 6:00).

 - Provide supervision of the intern in accordance with your districts supervision/evaluation process for an initially licensed teacher.
-The building principal will conduct quarterly evaluations of the intern, using the Iowa Evaluator Model, to determine whether the intern is progressing toward meeting the Iowa Teaching Standards and will file the quarterly reports with the Regents Alternative Pathway to Iowa Licensure (RAPIL) Coordinator.
+The building principal will conduct evaluations of the intern to determine whether the intern is progressing toward meeting the Iowa Teaching Standards and will file the reports with the Regents Alternative Pathway to Iowa Licensure (RAPIL) Coordinator.
 The report form will be provided by RAPIL.
-The RAPIL is responsible for making the recommendation for the Initial License in consultation with the evaluating principal.
+The RAPIL program is responsible for making the recommendation for the Initial License in consultation with the evaluating principal.

-- Participate in a cooperative, communicative process with the RAPIL faculty, supervisors, and program administrators to ensure the success of the intern candidate throughout the intern year.
-As part of the Intern Teacher License application process, the intern will sign a waiver allowing school district administration, mentors and RAPIL members to share information that is helpful in ensuring the success.
+- Participate in a cooperative, communicative process with the RAPIL faculty, supervisors, and program administrators to ensure the success of the intern candidate throughout the intern year

 - Anticipate scheduled visits to the school and candidate by RAPIL supervisors, program coordinator, and program faculty.
 The district administrator will receive prior notice of an impending visit.